-An employee experience platform (EXP) is digital software designed to bring together tools, resources, and communication channels that help employees stay informed, connected, and productive.
-Unlike a traditional intranet, which mainly focuses on storing and sharing information, an EXP blends communication, collaboration, learning, recognition, and engagement into one cohesive experience.
+You may be hearing more about employee experience platforms, often called EXPs, as organizations look for ways to go beyond a traditional intranet.
+An EXP is software designed to bring together the tools, resources, and communication channels employees need to stay informed, connected, and productive.
+Unlike a basic intranet that primarily stores and shares information, an EXP blends communication, collaboration, learning, recognition, and engagement into one cohesive experience.

 - Personalized news and content feeds